openoms/joininbox/README.md

   * RaspiBlitz over [LAN or Tor](prepare_remote_node.md#raspiblitz)
   * RoninDojo over [LAN or Tor](prepare_remote_node.md#ronindojo)
 * Start a pruned node from https://pruned.host4coins.net/blocks
-* JoininBox is part the RaspiBlitz SERVICES
+* JoininBox is part of the RaspiBlitz SERVICES

 **The addresses, transactions and balances of JoinMarket can be seen in the watch-only wallet of the connected node.**
   * use your own or a trusted node